eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: read_cid()

-      Read card CID register and return it as a tuple.
+      Read card CID register and return it.
 The CID contains card identification information such as Manufacturer ID, Product name, Product serial number and Manufacturing date.

-      The return value is an object with sevent attributes:
+      The return value is an object with 7 attributes:

-      mid - manufacturer ID
+      - mid - manufacturer ID
-      oid - OEM/Application ID
+      - oid - OEM/Application ID
-      pnm - Product name
+      - pnm - Product name
-      prv - Product revision
+      - prv - Product revision
-      psn - Product serial number
+      - psn - Product serial number
-      mdt - Manufacturing date
+      - mdt - Manufacturing date
-      crc - CRC7 checksum
+      - crc - CRC7 checksum

    .. method:: read_csd()

-      Read card CSD register.
+      Read card CSD register and return it.
 The CSD contains that provides information regarding access to the card's contents.

+      The return value is an object with 29 attributes for version 1 cards and 24 attributes for version 2 cards:

+      - ...

    .. method:: read_block(block)